100 Notable alumni of

 -

-Maxwell Davenport Taylor was a senior United States Army officer and diplomat of the mid-20th century.
+Maxwell Davenport Taylor was a senior United States Army officer and diplomat during the Cold War.
 He served with distinction in World War II, most notably as commander of the 101st Airborne Division, nicknamed "The Screaming Eagles."

 -